sparkflows/sparkflows-docs/docs/user-guide/data-exploration/data-exploration.rst

 Summary Statistics
 ----------------------------------------

-Below is a sample workflow that contains ``Summary Statistics`` processor in Fire Insights.
-It demonstrates the usage of ``Summary Statistics`` node to compute Statistical Summary such as count, mean, min, max and, etc. for the selected columns.
+Below is a sample workflow that contains Summary Statistics processor in Fire Insights.
+It demonstrates the usage of Summary Statistics node to compute Statistical Summary such as count, mean, min, max, etc. for the selected columns.

 It does the following processing of data:

 *	Reads incoming dataset.
-*	Computes Statistical Summary such as count, mean, min, max, etc. for the selected columns using ``Summary Statistics`` node.
+*	Computes Statistical Summary such as count, mean, min, max, etc. for the selected columns using Summary Statistics node.

 .. figure:: ../../_assets/user-guide/data-exploration/data-exploration/summarystats-workflow.png
    :alt: dataexploration_userguide